Amy Pearce-Hayden, E-RYT 500

 Laura went on to study exercise science at the University of Wisconsin-Madison, graduating with a BS in Kinesiology in 2014.
 After completing this training and becoming a certified corrective exercise specialist, she started offering exercise coaching to her clients.
 That’s when she realized that just as her massage journey unfolded with what worked for her, her exercise therapy journey would as well.
 Since 2008 Laura has used yoga and functional exercise to help manage her pain.
 It was then the desire to share this approach with others led her to become a certified yoga instructor.
 Laura was attracted to Amy's approach to yoga that blends spiritual alignment with physical alignment and took the leap to study with Amy completing the RajaHatha School of Yoga 200 hour training in 2019.
 For Laura, yoga is a safe space to explore exactly what your body wants and needs to heal itself.
 She is honored to help others by holding a safe space to facilitate the changes their body is going through.
 She looks forward to working with the amazing teachers and students at Tantra.

 Amy began practicing yoga in 2012, sometimes more regularly than other times.
 She originally did it for fitness, then to challenge herself, and now it's become part of her life and her way to stay grounded, energized, and feel good.
-She completed her 200-hour yoga teacher training in June, 2019 at RajaHatha School of Yoga, because she loves the community that is created in a yoga class, and wanted to be able to share the 'light' with others.
+She completed her 200-hour yoga teacher training in June, 2019 at RajaHatha School of Yoga.
+Because she loves the community that is created in a yoga class, and wanted to be able to share the 'light' with others, she embarked on certification.
 Her interests are in alignment yoga, body mechanics, and regulating the nervous system through breath and movement.
 She believes that the benefits and philosophy of yoga translate well to horseback riding, which is her primary sport.
-Amy grew up in the Madison area and has a BA in English from the University of Wisconsin-Madison.
-She is also pursuing a Licensed Massage Therapist certification.
+Amy grew up in the Madison area and has a BA in English from the University of Wisconsin-Madison, and is also a Licensed Massage Therapist.

 Kasey Love, RYT 200